-Philemon could have sat in judgment over Onesimus.
+As we make our way through the last of Paul’s epistles, we encounter the curious case of Paul’s letter on behalf of Onesimus, a slave who ran away from his master, Philemon.
+Now, Philemon could have sat in judgment over Onesimus.
+The law and society was on his side.
 He had the right to be offended, and to extract the ultimate penalty.
-Paul encouraged him not to.
+Instead, Paul encouraged him not to.

 “Therefore, although in Christ I could be bold and order you to do what you ought to do, yet I prefer to appeal to you on the basis of love.
 It is as none other than Paul—an old man and now also a prisoner of Christ Jesus— that I appeal to you for my son Onesimus, who became my son while I was in chains.
 Formerly he was useless to you, but now he has become useful both to you and to me.
 I am sending him—who is my very heart—back to you.
 I would have liked to keep him with me so that he could take your place in helping me while I am in chains for the gospel.
 But I did not want to do anything without your consent, so that any favor you do would not seem forced but would be voluntary.
 Perhaps the reason he was separated from you for a little while was that you might have him back forever— no longer as a slave, but better than a slave, as a dear brother.
 He is very dear to me but even dearer to you, both as a fellow-man and as a brother in the Lord.
 So if you consider me a partner, welcome him as you would welcome me.
 (Philemon, Verses 8-17, NIV)

 This interesting and touching story reminds us that Paul lived in the real world.
-Apparently while he was in Rome, he encountered a runaway slave from Colossae named Onesimus (whose name means “profitable” or “helpful”) and led him to belief in Christ.
-After his conversion, Onesimus was willing to return to Colossae to go back to his master, Philemon, even though Philemon could demand judgment for his runaway slave.
+Apparently while he was in Rome, he encountered a runaway slave from Colossae named Onesimus (whose name translates as “profitable” or “helpful”) and led him to belief in Christ.
+After his conversion, Onesimus realized he was wrong for deserting and was willing to return to Colossae to go back to his master, Philemon.
+Apparently Paul counseled him to do so even though Philemon could demand judgment–possibly even capital punishment–for his runaway slave.
 (Paul was asking Onesimus to take a risk but he probably encouraged Onesimus to return because he had become a changed man in Christ, and because Paul knew Philemon as a fellow believer.)

 Even though he could face the death penalty for running away when he carried Paul’s letter back to Colossae, Onesimus was willing to risk Philemon’s wrath because Paul interceded for him.
 Martin Luther believed that this letter mirrored the one Christ wrote to the Father on OUR behalf: that we were all slaves facing the death penalty, and if we stood before our Master without any help, we would face his wrath.